farrej10/LabResultsParser/README.md

 - Any float values will not overflow

-- Invalid filename with throw an exception and set the results array to `None`
+- Invalid filename will throw an exception and set the results array to `None`